Part one of my commentary on Deleuze’s Kant seminars

 For classical philosophy the empirical subject interacts with what is given through the judgments it makes of what is before it.
 These judgments are of two types, they are either analytic, when a predicate is contained in the subject, “A is A,” or they are synthetic, when the concept is outside the subject, “A is B.” Furthermore analytic judgments are a priori, while synthetic judgments are a posteriori.
 This is because analytic judgments say what something is from the thing itself, so no need for experience to intervene, while synthetic judgments brings together (synthesise) heterogeneous concepts.

 Kant creates a third type of judgment which breaks the bounds of this dichotomy, the synthetic a priori.
 This is a judgment that brings together the universality and necessity of the a priori with the heterogeneity of the synthetic.
 Deleuze develops this theme through an appeal to geometry.

 Deleuze’s geometrical proof of the a priori synthetic judgment

 If we say a triangle is “three straight lines enclosing a space,” this is a standard analytical judgment, equivalent to saying “A is A,” the concept of the triangle is contained in its definiton.
 Yet there is another way a triangle as a triangle can be spoken, through Euclid’s proposition; “the three angles of a triangle are equal to two right-angles” (1, 17).
-This has the appearance of an analytical judgment, it is both universal, it is true of all triangles, and necessary, the figure must demonstrate this to be a triangle.
+This has the appearance of an analytical a priori judgment, it is both universal, it is true of all triangles, and necessary, it is true for all viewers.
 Yet it is not contained within the concept of the triangle, therefore it is synthetic, i.e. a synthetic a priori judgment.
 This is a synthetic judgment that does not rely on exterior empirical experience for its proof; the action of drawing the proof is contained a priori within the judgment.
 Rather than a concept Deleuze describes the synthetic a priori judgment as a rule of construction; “the rule according to which one produces in experience an object which conforms to the concept” (1, 19).